oscardelben/rawler/README.txt

 Rawler will only parse pages with content type 'text/html', but it will check for the response code of every link.

-Rawler writes to $stdout and in the future it will be possible to specify for which status code to notified.

 == SYNOPSIS:

   rawler http://example.com [options]